ydsingh/alexa/labs/CLI/cli-task-4.md

 15. Open the file `models/en-US.json` in your preferred Code Editor.

-16. Scroll to `line 4` and change the `invocationName` value from `"hello world"` to `"hello jeff"` Feel free to use your own name instead.
+16. Scroll to `line 4` and change the `invocationName` value from `"greeter"` to `"hello jeff"` Feel free to use your own name instead.

   **TIP:** The interaction model is a mapping between a user's utterance and an Alexa Skill's handler.
 The handler will contain the code that will execute when an utterance is detected.